oxala/marko-tester/README.md

 ### CLI

 Once you've installed marko-tester, you can start using the `markotester` alias with the path to your source folder.
-There are 3 arguments you can pass if needed: `--no-coverage` if you don't want to generate coverage report; `--no-mocha` if you want to execute only eslint check; `--no-lint` if you don't want eslint checks.
+There are few arguments you can pass if needed: `--no-coverage` if you don't want to generate coverage report; `--no-mocha` if you want to execute only linting; `--no-lint` if you don't want lint checks.
+Also you can try out `--with-acceptance` for running acceptance tests (keep in mind, with this flag in place unit-tests won't be executed).

 ```
 markotester source --no-coverage
 markotester source --no-coverage --no-lint
+markotester source --with-acceptance
 ```

 ### File structure